Angular-Wave/angular.ts/src/directive/input/input.md

 -     inputs in the same group.
 - </p>
 - <p>
--     In AngularJS forms, this is not necessary.
+-     In AngularTS forms, this is not necessary.
 The input's state will be updated based on the
 -     value of the underlying model data.
 - </p>
 - </div>